komron-m/deployment/README.md

-Automate addiding `manualy ssh-key, cleaning directory from untracked files, pulling from remote` etc...
+Automate adding `manually ssh-key, cleaning directory from untracked files, pulling from remote` etc...
 After pulling easily configure `post steps`.
-This can be piped into your CI pipeline.
+This can be piped into your CI/CD pipeline.
 Tested on python 3.x

 ### Getting started